mruby/mruby/README.md

 ## How to get mruby

-The preview version 3.0.0 of mruby can be downloaded via the following URL: [https://github.com/mruby/mruby/archive/3.0.0-preview.zip](https://github.com/mruby/mruby/archive/3.0.0-preview.zip)
+The releace candidate version 3.0.0 of mruby can be downloaded via the following URL: [https://github.com/mruby/mruby/archive/3.0.0-rc.zip](https://github.com/mruby/mruby/archive/3.0.0-rc.zip)

 The stable version 2.1.2 of mruby can be downloaded via the following URL: [https://github.com/mruby/mruby/archive/2.1.2.zip](https://github.com/mruby/mruby/archive/2.1.2.zip)